-Isenhower believes that by asking a few key questions, parents and other support system figures can learn far more about their loved one’s need for intervention than they could by looking at any single number or diagnostic marker:
+Isenhower believes that by asking a few key questions, you can learn far more about your own or you loved one’s need for intervention than you could by looking at any single number or diagnostic marker:

-- How much time does your loved one spend fixating on food, calories, or exercise?
+- How much time do you or your loved one spend fixating on food, calories, or exercise?

-- How much is this “diet” or “lifestyle choice” affecting your loved one’s ability to make/sustain friendships or relate to family members at home?
+- How much is this “diet” or “lifestyle choice” affecting you or your loved one’s ability to make/sustain friendships or relate to family members at home?

 With so many people routinely experiencing the same disregard for their symptoms that Myers did, it’s imperative that individuals and families know when and how to advocate for themselves.
 When Isenhower encountered harmful dismissal upon seeking treatment for her bulimia, she had to do just that.

 “I was very engaged in my disorder and attempting to check myself into treatment so I needed my primary care provider to order labs and check my vitals,” she says.
 “She looked at me, looked at my chart, and exclaimed ‘Oh wow—you’ve lost quite a bit of weight.
 Good job!’”